nubenetes/confluence6-atlassian/README.md

-# Confluence 6 docker image for Openshift.
+# Confluence 6 docker image for Openshift 3.10 .
 Upgrade/Migration from Confluence 5 to Confluence 6

 <center>